mfernandar95/household_electrical_consumption/README.txt

 The dataset is downloaded as the code runs.

 - Technology
-Python 3.9
+Python 3.7
 Jupyter Notebook

 - Run
-To run it you have to clone the repository or download the file and run it on an environment that contains Python 3.9.
+To run it you have to clone the repository or download the file and run it on an environment that contains Python 3.7.
-At the code there are some cells with "pip install..." requirements to be installed.

 At this repository we have one file: